McDonald’s Motobike Drive-Thru & Ice Coupons

 In 2009 Coca-Cola Light was taken out of the Brazilian market.
 But even after its five year absence, 99% of Brazilians still had the brand in their minds.

 So for their 2014 relaunch they identified 150 influencers that were also real Coca-Cola Light lovers.
+Here, “influencers” means people with an audience and social credibility who already loved the product.
 Then a special handmade suitcase was delivered to each one of them.
 The suitcase contained a personal letter with the relaunch news and a ritual to send Coca-Cola Light cans to special friends with their names handwritten on it.
+Here, “ritual” means a simple, repeatable set of steps that makes the sharing happen.
 The results:

 The move: turn influencers into messengers, not media

 The suitcase is not “merch.”
 It is a delivery mechanism for a story and a behavior.
+For relaunches, believers telling believers beats paid amplification.
 The influencer receives the relaunch news.
 Then immediately passes it on, name-by-name, to people who matter to them.

 Why this feels like love, not marketing

 Handwritten names shift the tone.
 You are not forwarding an ad.
 You are sending a personal gift with someone’s identity on it.
-That makes the relaunch feel earned and human, especially after a long absence.
+Because the act is one-to-one and named, the relaunch travels through trust and attention, not through reach.

 The relaunch job-to-be-done